Change Maker

 Char came home one day and told me she’d taken on a client: an online nutrition coaching company.
 I was horrified.
 I checked out the website and wasn’t reassured.
 It sounded as reputable as a snake oil sales outfit.

 That company was Precision Nutrition.
 I soon discovered that they knew their stuff.
-Not only did they help people become healthier through sound nutrition and good coaching, but they ended up being a great employer.
-Char eventually joined their staff, and in the process lost 60 pounds.
+They not only promoted better health through nutrition and coaching, but also became a great employer.
+Char eventually joined their staff and, in the process, lost 60 pounds.

 We learned a lot from this company in so many areas.
 Some of that was personal.
 Some of it entered into my approach to discipleship.
 Char left the company four years ago, but I’ve always been grateful for everything we’ve learned from them.